 - Get tips on preparing for extreme cold and winterizing your home on NSEM's website

-- Find more on winter care and safety on the Vancouver Coastal Health website
+- Learn how to improve your winter wellness on the Vancouver Coastal Health website

 - Check out HealthLinkBC for information on cold temperature exposure